marinakolova/BeautyBooking/README.md

 A beauty bookings platform.
 My project for the ASP.NET Core course at [SoftUni](https://softuni.bg/)

+BeautyBooking is an online bookings platform for beauty services.

 - Test accounts (seeded):

   - Admin: admin@admin.com / password: 123456